Floreuzan/Batch-Effect-Detection/README.md

 # Data simulation

-We used two different approaches for simulating scRNA-seq data and batch effects.

-* The first method samples the data points from a wero-inflated negative binomial model.
-* The second approach is based on the Splat package in R using a Gamma-Poisson distribution.
+We stimulate data using the Splat package in R using a Gamma-Poisson distribution.
+We control for the batch-effect (weak, mild, strong) and for the size ratio between the two batches (1/1, 1/3, 1/4, 1/9, 1/19).

 #### Notes:

+Files named as "result_sim2_ratio_1_*_rjc.ipynb" are the raw code to run the test results for different size ratios.
 File "Simulations.ipynb" is a tidy and combined version of the final code.

-Files named as "result_sim2_ratio_1_*_rjc.ipynb" are the raw code to run the test results for different size ratios.

 Folder "weak", "mild", "strong" are the simulated data with different batch effects.
 Folder "result_dataframe" is the data of the result generated for each size ratio.

-Folder "result_plot" contains the code and the results of visualization.
+Folder "result_plot" contains the code for the visualization with the plots.

-File "data_sim2_generation.Rmd" is the code for data simulation with Splat.
+File "data_sim2_generation.Rmd" is the code for data simulation.